Rio Hondo High School

 School in Rio Hondo, Texas, U.S.

 Rio Hondo High School is a high school in Rio Hondo, Texas, United States.
 It is a part of the Rio Hondo Independent School District and is classified as a 3A school by the UIL.
-For the 2021-2022 school year, the school was given a rating of "Not Rated" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a rating of "C" by the Texas Education Agency.